Pregnant woman in Kentucky sues for the right to get an abortion

 “Whether to take on the health risks and responsibilities of pregnancy and parenting is a personal and consequential decision that must be left to the individual to determine for herself without governmental interference,” it added.

-The legal challenge revolves around Kentucky’s near-total trigger law ban and a separate six-week ban — both passed by Republican legislative majorities.
+The legal challenge revolves around Kentucky’s near-total trigger law ban and a separate six-week ban — both passed by the state’s GOP-dominated Legislature.
 The trigger law was passed in 2019 and took effect when Roe v.
-Wade was overturned in 2022.
+Wade was overturned.
 It bans abortions except when they’re carried out to save the life of the patient or to prevent disabling injury.
 It does not include exceptions for cases of rape or incest.

-Kruesi reported from Nashville, Tennessee.
-Associated Press reporter Paul J. Weber in Austin, Texas contributed to this report.